joaoguedesneto/coda-mapas-2023/index.Rmd

 documentclass: book
 bibliography: [book.bib, packages.bib]
 url: https://joaoguedesneto.github.io/coda-mapas-2023/
-# cover-image: path to the social sharing image like images/cover.jpg
 description: |
   This is a minimal example of using the bookdown package to write a book.
   The HTML output format for this example is bookdown::gitbook,